Regularity for fully nonlinear degenerate parabolic equations with strong absorption: Introduction

 \item A further difficulty is the absence of a strong minimum principle for homogeneous degenerate parabolic equations of the form

-To address this, we employ the Hölder continuity of $v_{k}$ in the time variable to reduce the analysis to the time-independent case ($\partial_{t}v_{0} \equiv 0$).
+To address this, we employ the H\"{o}lder continuity of $v_{k}$ in the time variable to reduce the analysis to the time-independent case ($\partial_{t}v_{0} \equiv 0$).
 The final step follows from the cutting lemma \cite[Lemma~6]{CL13} and the classical strong minimum principle \cite[Theorem~2.1]{DaLio04}; see also \cite[Theorem~3.1]{GO25}.

 \item Finally, while da Silva \textit{et al.} applied a comparison principle to fully nonlinear dead-core problems in \cite{SO19}, the degenerate case considered here is significantly more delicate.
 The main challenge lies in constructing an appropriate auxiliary function, requiring refined separation-of-variables techniques to balance spatial and temporal powers effectively. \end{enumerate}